 The master’s degree in World History targets any university graduate, especially those holding degrees in humanities and the social sciences, interested in gaining expertise in historical research and transcultural studies.
 Also, any person holding a degree seeking to widen their knowledge on the historical roots of the present day will find this programme suitable.
 This master’s degree especially highlights transcultural contacts, inter-continental population shifts and global encounters among various cultures, and therefore fits in with the plans of those shaping an academic career targeting transnational, transcultural, and global issues.

-Official undergraduate degree/diploma (or a bachelor's degree, a degree in engineering or architecture, diplomas, technical engineering and technical architecture diplomas, or, for foreign qualifications, the equivalent qualification awarded by an accredited higher education institution).
 Degrees only in the following academic fields of study will be accepted: Humanities, History, Geography, History of Art, Philosophy, Economics, Business Management and Administration, Labour Relations, Political Sciences, Anthropology, Education and Pedagogy, Journalism, Audiovisual Communication, Psychology, Sociology, Languages or Literatures.

 Academic transcript of the accredited official training with the average grade at the university of origin.